qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 ## 14.2 Problem Domains

+Some general-purpose languages—Scheme and Visual Basic, for example—are widely used for scripting.
+Conversely, some scripting languages, including Perl,

 Python, and Ruby, are intended by their designers for general-purpose use, with features intended to support “programming in the large”: modules, separate compilation, reﬂection, program development environments, and so on.
 For the most part, however, scripting languages tend to see their principal use in well- deﬁned problem domains.
 We consider some of these in the following subsec- tions.

 ## 14.2.1 Shell (Command) Languages